-Introducing the first and only FDA-approved as-needed treatment for premenopausal women with acquired, generalized HSDD.
+Introducing the first and only FDA-approved as-needed treatment for premenopausal women with acquired, generalized hypoactive sexual desire disorder (HSDD).

 Do not use Vyleesi if you have:

-It’s been known for a long time that the brain is responsible for sexual desire.
+It’s long been known that the brain is responsible for sexual desire.

-Vyleesi is believed to act on certain neurotransmitters, called melanocortins, to help improve sexual desire.
-The exact way that Vyleesi works isn’t fully known.
+Vyleesi acts in the brain on certain types of neurotransmitters, called melanocortin receptors, to help improve sexual desire.
+The exact way that Vyleesi improves sexual desire isn’t fully known.

 The most common side effects are nausea, flushing, injection site reactions, headache, and vomiting.